great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_metricsstore.md

 ---
-title: How to configure a MetricStore
+title: How to configure and use a MetricStore
 ---

 Saving metrics during Validation makes it easy to construct a new data series based on observed